 Volunteers must be 16 years old and over, reliable and physically fit.
 Bring your own all-weather clothes and shoes.
 Protection equipment and cleaning products are provided.

 The face of the festival!
-The info team know the site and programme inside out, understand what Creation Fest is all about and greet festival-goers all day long with a smile!
+The info team know the site and programme inside out, understand what Creation Fest is all about and greet festival goers all day long with a smile!

 Information is open 09.00 – 22.30 daily.
-Volunteers work in teams of two, for two x four-hour shifts per day.
+Volunteers work in teams of two, for two x four hour shifts per day.
 They keep the information area tidy and stocked, deal with lost property, lost children, first aid and questions on anything and everything, from timings of the activities on site to where the nearest supermarket is.

 You will need to be positive, cheerful and willing to help, as well as able to work under pressure, fielding difficult comments and questions and signposting to other teams such as Control or First Aid where necessary.
 The Information team is the first point of contact in many instances, so the team need to be able to quickly assess and respond to any situation.
 It is important that the volunteers can work well in a team, be flexible and have fun!

-When everyone else is still thinking about what to pack for the week, our maintenance team will already be on site, setting up venues, fencing campsites and unloading trucks.
+When everyone else is still thinking about what to pack for the week, our maintenance team will already be onsite, setting up venues, fencing campsites and unloading trucks.
 This responsible role will involve making sure the festival runs smoothly and effectively.
 This is a practical role and will be suited to you if you are gifted in the areas of carpentry, plumbing, electrics or general maintenance.

 Volunteers will need to be available for the week prior to the festival, be fit, healthy and prepared to work long hours!
 Prior to the festival, you will be responsible for setting up venues and preparing the site.
 During the festival, the team needs to be available to respond to any maintenance issue at any time.
 The aim of the maintenance team is to prevent the breakdown and failure of vital equipment.

 Expectations will depend on previous experience and how practical you are (please specify this on your application form).
 We need people who can work as part of a team, are able to perform routine maintenance duties including rough carpentry, painting and basic equipment or facility repairs.
-All carpentry, electrical work or plumbing repairs is performed under the supervision of qualified staff.
+All carpentry, electrical work or plumbing repairs are performed under supervision of qualified staff.

 Volunteers need to be 18 years or older, properly qualified in their own field with a basic understanding of Health & Safety requirements.
-Qualified telehandler and forklift drivers will need to supply copies of their driving licence and qualification certificates prior to operating machinery.
+Qualified tele-handler and forklift drivers will need to supply copies of their driving licence and qualification certificates prior to operating machinery.

 Each day is different.
 We plan which areas of the festival we want to capture each day at our morning briefing, which all media team members are expected to attend.
-Depending on your skills, you could be shooting video for Instagram or Facebook Live, photographing a band on the main stage, keeping our Twitter feed up-to-date or making promo videos for us to use throughout the year.
+Depending on your skills, you could be shooting video for Instagram or Facebook Live, photographing a band on the main stage, keeping our twitter feed up-to-date or making promo videos for us to use throughout the year.